Into the Night poster

 -41%

-The film underperformed commercially against its limited budget of $11.4M, earning $6.7M globally (-41% loss).
+The film disappointed at the box office against its small-scale budget of $11.4M, earning $6.7M globally (-41% loss).
 While initial box office returns were modest, the film has gained appreciation for its distinctive approach within the action genre.

 Awards